All articles

 Recent research offers a clear answer.
 Technology can support English learners – but it cannot replace the vital role of the teacher.
 In fact, as AI advances, human educators are more important than ever.

-A British Council study (2024) – Your AI detection tools may be biased against speakers of other languages – found that automated systems often misjudge writing by non-native speakers, flagging it as “AI-generated” simply because of vocabulary or syntax patterns.
+A British Council study (2024) found that automated systems often misjudge writing by non-native speakers, flagging it as "AI-generated" simply because of vocabulary or syntax patterns.
 In other words, these systems are trained to recognise native-like English, not authentic learner English.

-This echoes findings from Cambridge University Press & Assessment (2023), which stress that “AI can support assessment but cannot yet evaluate communicative competence, interaction, or cultural appropriateness.”
+Cambridge University Press & Assessment (2023) stresses that "AI can support assessment but cannot yet evaluate communicative competence, interaction, or cultural appropriateness."

 Likewise, the OECD's Education and Skills Directorate (2023) reminds us that effective learning depends on "motivation, social interaction, and feedback – elements that remain uniquely human."